 Conference attendees can stay at the conference hotel, the Natchez Grand Hotel, located downtown and right across the street from the Natchez Convention Center, where paper sessions will be held.
 Numerous bed and breakfast establishments can also be found both downtown and at a few of the suburban estates.
 Major airports nearby include Baton Rouge, LA (85 miles), Jackson, MS (125 miles), Alexandria, LA (80 miles) and New Orleans, LA (165 miles).

-Early arrivers on Wednesday, September 30, can familiarize themselves with downtown on a free, self-guided walking tour that includes sites such as the William Johnson House, a Natchez National Historical Park site built in 1841 for a free African American barber whose published diary chronicles his extraordinary rise from bondage to freedom and to a position as a respected businessman.
-Participants can also tour historic downtown churches and a synagogue: Trinity Episcopal Church (1822), First Presbyterian Church (1828), St. Mary Basilica (begun 1842), and the Temple B’nai Israel (1904).
+Early arrivers on Wednesday, September 30, can familiarize themselves with downtown on a free, self-guided walking tour on a marked trail with interpretive panels that includes sites such as the William Johnson House, a Natchez National Historical Park site built in 1841 for a free African American barber whose published diary chronicles his extraordinary rise from bondage to freedom and to a position as a respected businessman.
+Participants can also tour Natchez in Historic Photographs, a free gallery of historic photographs depicting life in Natchez and on the riverfront from about 1845 to 1910, located in Stratton Chapel behind First Presbyterian Church.

 Thursday’s paper session day will conclude with barbeque and cocktails at Bontura, an 1851 Greek Revival side-hall townhouse built for free African Americans Ann and Robert Smith.
 Bontura’s setting provides a magnificent view of the sunset over the Mississippi River.
 The house features a double-tiered cast-iron gallery, rear carriage house, and a two-story brick privy.

-Friday’s awards luncheon will be held at Stanton Hall, an 1857 National Historic Landmark and the most palatial of the city’s mansions.
+Friday’s awards luncheon will be held at the Carriage House restaurant at Stanton Hall, an 1857 National Historic Landmark and the most palatial of the city’s mansions.
 An evening reception will close out the paper sessions at Elms Court, one of the finest suburban villas in Natchez, built in 1837 and featuring a fabulous 1850s ironwork gallery.

 For general questions regarding the conference, contact email@example.com.